 A divorce is uncontested (also known as a waiver divorce) when the parties to the marriage agree about all the issues and how they should be resolved.
 The following issues are typical in a divorce:

 - Child Support

 People who agree as to these issues are in an uncontested divorce situation, but still need the support of an attorney.

-I've seen a lot of people (including people who ended up hiring me to fix their paperwork) have a lot of trouble with divorce documents they got from a website or had prepared by a paralegal unsupported by any attorney.
+I've seen a lot of people (including people who ended up hiring me to fix their paperwork they got from a paralegal) have a lot of trouble with divorce documents they got from a website or had prepared by a non-lawyer document writing service.

 Don't go that route.
+Get it done right the first time.
 Get the help you need; get a qualified attorney to help you.

 Want a paralegal?
 Think again.